zooko/smalloc/README.md

 `smalloc`'s design, but I haven't actually tested it yet!)

 1. Be simple, in both design and implementation.
 This helps greatly to ensure correctness -- always a critical issue in modern computing.
 "Simplicity is the inevitable price that we must pay for correctness."--Tony Hoare (paraphrased)

    Simplicity also eases making improvements to the codebase and learning from the codebase.

    I've tried to pay the price of keeping `smalloc` simple while designing and implementing it.

 2. Place user data in locations that gain the benefits of caching.
 This comes into play when the user code actually reads from and writes to addresses that the memory manager returned to it.

-   a.
-If a single CPU core accesses different allocations in quick
-	   succession, and those allocations are packed into a single cache line, then it can execute much faster due to having the memory already in cache and not having to load it from main memory.
+    1. If a single CPU core accesses different allocations in quick succession, and those allocations are packed into a single cache line, then it can execute much faster due to having the memory already in cache and not having to load it from main memory.
 This can make the difference between a few cycles when the data is already in cache versus tens or even hundreds of cycles when it has to load it from main memory.

-   b.
-On the downside, if multiple different CPU cores access
-	   different allocations in parallel, and the allocations are packed into the same cache line as each other, then this causes a substantial performance *degradation*, as the CPU has to stall the cores while propagating their accesses of the shared memory.
+    2. On the downside, if multiple different CPU cores access different allocations in parallel, and the allocations are packed into the same cache line as each other, then this causes a substantial performance *degradation*, as the CPU has to stall the cores while propagating their accesses of the shared memory.
 This is called "false sharing" or "destructive cache interference".
 The magnitude of the performance impact is the similar to that in point (a.) above -- false sharing can impose as much as hundreds of cycles of penalty on a single access.
 Worse is that--depending on the data access patterns across cores--that penalty might recur over and over on subsequent accesses.

-   c.
-Suppose the program accesses multiple allocations in quick
+    3. Suppose the program accesses multiple allocations in quick succession.
-	   succession.
 If they are packed into the same memory page, this avoids a potentially costly page fault.
 Page faults can cost only a few CPU cycles in the best case, but in case of a TLB cache miss they could incur hundreds of CPU cycles of penalty.
 In the worst case, the kernel has to load the data from swap, which could incur a performance penalty of hundreds of *thousands* of CPU cycles or even more!
 Additionally, faulting in a page of memory increases the pressure on the TLB cache and the swap subsystem, thus potentially causing a performance degradation for other processes running on the same system.

    Note that these three goals cannot be fully optimized by the memory manager, because they depend on how the user code accesses the